ruandersMSFT/Compliance/compliance/regulatory/offering-nist-sp-800-171.md

 ## About NIST SP 800-171

 The US National Institute of Standards and Technology (NIST) promotes and maintains measurement standards and guidelines to help protect the information and information systems of federal agencies.
 In response to Executive Order 13556 on managing controlled unclassified information (CUI), it published [NIST SP 800-171](https://csrc.nist.gov/publications/detail/sp/800-171/rev-1/final), *Protecting Controlled Unclassified Information In Nonfederal Information Systems and Organizations*.
-CUI is defined as information — both digital and physical — created by a government (or an entity on its behalf) that, while not classified, is still sensitive and requires protection.
+CUI is defined as information, both digital and physical, created by a government (or an entity on its behalf) that, while not classified, is still sensitive and requires protection.

 NIST SP 800-171 was originally published in June 2015 and has been updated several times since then in response to evolving cyberthreats.
 It provides guidelines on how CUI should be securely accessed, transmitted, and stored in nonfederal information systems and organizations; its requirements fall into four main categories: